FAQ’s are arranged in chronological order, from basic information, through registration, and the events of race day.

 Spectator passes are $5.
 Children 12 and under are free.
 Think of this as admission to a festival.
 The $5 covers insurance and access to the party area with live music.

 Can I check out the Haunted Forest while I’m there?

 Please, no looking behind the curtain.
 Its bad form.
 Unauthorized viewing of our haunted trail usually results in nightmares, paranoia, nightmare paranoia, and sometimes possession.
-The forest opens on October 4th.
+The forest opens in September.